agabor/docs/_includes/rest/push-notifications.md

 *   **`channels`**: An array of the channels to which a device is currently subscribed.
 *   **`timeZone`**: The current time zone where the target device is located.
 This should be an [IANA time zone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 *   **`deviceType`**: The type of device, "ios", "android", "winrt", "winphone", or "dotnet"_(readonly)_.
-*   **`pushType`**: This field is reserved for directing Parse to the push delivery network to be used.
+*   **`pushType`**: This field is reserved for directing MSG to the push delivery network to be used.
 If the device is registered to receive pushes via FCM, this field will be marked "gcm".
-If this device is not using FCM, and is using Parse's push notification service, it will be blank _(readonly)_.
+If this device is not using FCM, and is using MSG's push notification service, it will be blank _(readonly)_.
-*   **`installationId`**: Universally Unique Identifier (UUID) for the device used by Parse.
+*   **`installationId`**: Universally Unique Identifier (UUID) for the device used by MSG.
 It must be unique across all of an app's installations. _(readonly)_.
 *   **`deviceToken`**: The Apple or Google generated token used to deliver messages to the APNs or FCM push networks respectively.
 *   **`channelUris`**: The Microsoft-generated push URIs for Windows devices.
 *   **`appName`**: The display name of the client application to which this installation belongs.
 *   **`appVersion`**: The version string of the client application to which this installation belongs.
-*   **`parseVersion`**: The version of the Parse SDK which this installation uses.
+*   **`parseVersion`**: The version of the MSG SDK which this installation uses.
 *   **`appIdentifier`**: A unique identifier for this installation's client application.
 In iOS, this is the Bundle Identifier.

 Most of the time, installation data is modified by push-related methods in the client SDK.
 For example, calling `subscribeToChannel` or `unsubscribeFromChannel` from the client SDK will create an object for that installation if it doesn't yet exist and update its channels, and calling `getSubscribedChannels` from the client SDK will read subscription data from that installation's object.
 The REST methods can be used to mimic these operations.
 For instance, if you have an iOS device token then you can subscribe it to push notifications by creating an installation object for it with the desired `channels` list.
 You can also perform operations which aren't possible through the client SDK, like using a query over installations to find the set of subscribers to a given channel.